• Skip to content

 This kit comes just with though-hole components.
 This means they are easy to solder to the PCB, even if you don’t have much experience soldering.
 Additionally, there are labels on the PCB that show where you should solder each component.

-Recommended reading: Best Soldering Irons for Beginners
+You might like: Best Soldering Irons for Beginners

 Assembling the XR2206 Function Generator DIY Kit